kanryu/quickviewer/HowToBuild.md

 ### for QtCreator

 QuickViewer is developed with QtCreator.
-So you just need to have QtCreator load the pro file.
+So you just need to have QtCreator load the QVProject.pro.

 If you has setuped Qt SDK as 'msvc2015' or 'msvc2015_64', the distribution package is automatically generated.
 By running "jom install".